JuliaMath/Roots.jl/doc/roots.md

 The default algorithm is modeled after an algorithm used for [HP-34 calculators](http://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1979-12.pdf).
 This algorithm is designed to be more forgiving of the quality of the initial guess at the cost of possibly performing many more steps.
-In many cases it satisfies the criteria for a bracketing solution, as it will use bracketing if within the algorithm a bracket is identified.
+If the algorithm encounters a bracket, bisection will be used, so it may use many function calls.

 For example, the answer to our initial problem is near 1.
 Given this, we can find the zero with: